outaagunga/documentation/writing_guide.md

 My Sources are _____________________________

 **Then run this prompt to summarize**
-> Fact-check and summarize the information landscape for “The Rising Voices of Rural Kenya’s Tech Innovators”.
+> Fact-check and summarize the information landscape for [Insert search topic].
 Use sources provided below.
 > Present the findings in five distinct bulleted sections:
 > 1. Key Confirmed Facts (cite source type and provide working URL link to access the source or source extract),
 > 2. Disputed Claims/Misinformation to AVOID,